oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     $ <copy>kubectl -n apisix port-forward svc/apisix-dashboard 8081:80</copy>
     ```

-   Open a web broswer to [http://localhost:8081](http://localhost:8081) to view the APISIX Dashboard web user interface.
+   Open a web browser to [http://localhost:8081](http://localhost:8081) to view the APISIX Dashboard web user interface.
 It will appear similar to the image below.

    If prompted to login, login with user name `admin` and password `admin`.
 Note that Oracle strongly recommends that you change the password, even though this interface is not accessible outside the cluster without a tunnel.